 The dedicated working directory is not deleted by the runner after the build.
 The TestKit provides two ways to specify a location that is regularly cleaned, such as the project’s build folder:

-The Gradle version used to test
+Setting the Gradle version used to test

 The Gradle runner requires a Gradle distribution in order to execute the build.
 The TestKit does not depend on all of Gradle’s implementation.